sbslee/notes/docs/bioinformatics.rst

 Sometimes, Mutect2 produces a variant call where AD does not match AF.
 For example, I once had sample genotype ``0|1:765,0:0.001813:765`` for ``GT:AD:AF:DP`` which, at the first glance, does not make any sense because AD is 0 while AF is greater than 0.
 Then I found this `post <https://sites.google.com/a/broadinstitute.org/legacy-gatk-forum-discussions/2019-02-11-2018-08-12/23408-MuTect2-AD-does-not-match-AF>`__ that explained the discrepancy.
 Basically, it was Mutect2's "probabilistic guesses about AF.
 If, for example, the normal has 100 ref reads, each of which has a 1% chance of actually being alt, the AF will be reported as 0.01."

+According to this GATK `post <https://gatk.broadinstitute.org/hc/en-us/community/posts/360057612291-calculateContamination-step-with-multi-tumor-samples>`__:

+  jungmin choi Yes, the GT field is Mutect2 output is not meaningful.

+According to this GATK `post <https://gatk.broadinstitute.org/hc/en-us/community/posts/360062528691-mutect2-multi-sample->`__:

+  Tumor samples are assumed to be from the same patient, all normal samples are pooled into a single matched normal (it's as if all normal samples were merged into a single read group), and each tumor is called against this pooled normal.
+The effect of joint calling is to combine the local assembly of all tumors and to increase statistical power to find variants with low allele fraction.

 Create a panel of normals (PoN)
 -------------------------------